 Conversely, if you have multiple engineers assigned to your account, these individuals should work together as a team.
 Many multi-cloud environments require orchestration between workloads, so it’s important for the team to work together to achieve your goals.
 Silos don’t work any better when outsourcing IT management than they do inside your organization.

-As mentioned earlier, Gartner estimates that about 50% of managed cloud hosting providers could be considered MHCH providers today.
-By 2021, that percentage is expected to jump to 90%.
-That means roughly 40% of managed cloud providers will be staffing up to support new environments over the next two years.
+As mentioned earlier, Gartner estimates that about 50 percent of managed cloud hosting providers could be considered MHCH providers today.
+By 2021, that percentage is expected to jump to 90 percent.
+That means roughly 40 percent of managed cloud providers will be staffing up to support new environments over the next two years.

 As anyone who’s ever tried to staff up internally to support a particular platform knows, it’s not easy.
 Qualified IT talent can be hard to find, expensive to hire, and difficult to retain.
 Now, more than ever, organizations need to do their due diligence when comparing managed cloud providers.

+Contact Connectria to speak with one of our advisers.
 Connectria provides hosting services for both X86 and IBM workloads.
 We also provide a complete portfolio of managed services, including cloud migrations, security and compliance, disaster recovery, remote monitoring and management, and more, for AWS, Azure, GCP, IBM, and VMWare clouds.
-To set up a time to speak with one of our advisors, contact us here.